 Environment & Safety

 As cyclists, we acknowledge there are risks to riding your bike.
 There are risks due to weather, elevation, wildlife, slick and uneven roads, lousy drivers, and other cyclists.
-In Colorado, we even have "open range" areas where you may encounter metal grates and cattle.
+Whether biking in Colorado, Pennsylvania, or Italy, we aim for safety first.
+In Colorado, we have "open range" areas where you may encounter metal grates and cattle.
+In Pennsylvania, we should be aware of an Amish buggy or two or more.
+In Italy, some roads can be curvy.
+No matter where we ride…we want everyone to be aware of their surroundings.

 Be sure to bring rain gear as there is no predicting the weather.